Mark Rutte: 2026

+In April 2026, amid threats of a U.S. withdrawal from NATO over the Iran war, Rutte met with Trump to emphasize allied contributions.
+During this period, he avoided public condemnation of the U.S. president's threats against Iranian civilian infrastructure and 'civilization,' instead applauding Trump's 'bold leadership and vision' in an effort to keep the administration committed to the alliance.

+Political style

+Rutte has been described as hard-working, charming and pragmatic.
+He responds to messages from politicians within five minutes, and works "around the clock."
+Concerning ideology in politics, he has said "If you are looking for vision, you'd better visit an optician."

 Personal life

-Rutte is single, with no children.
+Rutte has never married and has no children.

 He is a member of the Dutch Protestant Church.
 While he was prime minister, Rutte taught social studies on Thursday mornings at the Johan de Witt College, a secondary school in The Hague.
 Rutte is an admirer of American historian Robert Caro, especially his 1974 biography of Robert Moses, The Power Broker.
 He drives a Saab 9-3 estate.
 Before moving to Brussels in 2024 following his appointment as Secretary General of NATO, he lived in an apartment in Benoordenhout, a neighbourhood of The Hague, for several decades.